rebeccacombs/cbr-to-kepub/webapp/SECURITY-REVIEW.md

 - ✅ All source code files are safe to commit
 - ✅ Configuration files contain no secrets
 - ✅ Documentation files are safe
+- ✅ Python script in `public/` is safe to serve

 ### Files NOT to Commit (already in .gitignore)
 - ✅ `node_modules/` - dependencies